News6 Investigates

 6 Investigates also asked the district why it did not verify Cervantes was registered to vote and why it had not collected an application fee.

-A district spokesperson said, "We are looking into the matter and thank you for bringing this to our attention."
+A district spokesperson said, "The district does not have an application fee", and continued with, "we are looking into the matter and thank you for bringing this to our attention."

 This week, KRIS 6 News also learned Cervantes has not submitted any campaign finance reports.